Methodologies

 Limitations

-- Snapshots appear to be collected about every 30 minutes, which is useful but less current than 15-minute trackers.
+- Snapshots are collected every 30 minutes, which is useful but less current than many 15-minute trackers.

 - The text is small, and the page could use a little more visual emphasis without becoming flashy.